cbility/YES/README.md

         npx tsc -b
         npm run start --prefix packages/RHIScraper
     ```
-    You can control what is tested (and whether the browser runs headless or not) via the src/RHIScraper/RHI-local.ts file
+    You can control what is tested (and whether the browser runs headless or not) via the src/RHIScraper/RHI-local.ts file.
+The RO scraper is tested similarly.

 3. Bundle Ply code for pasting into code blocks